Italy seizes German rescue vessel 'Eleonore' | DW | 02.09.2019

 New government, same policies

-Since Italy's government took power in June 2018, it has implemented a series of increasingly draconian measures, including closing refugees camps and refusing to allow rescue vessels access to Italian ports.
+Since Italy's government took power in June 2018, it has implemented a series of increasingly draconian measures, including closing refugee camps and refusing to allow rescue vessels access to Italian ports.

 Although Salvini and his far-right League party will soon be out of the government following the interior minister's failed attempt to trigger snap elections, there is no end in sight for the policies he has put in place in the past year.